projectawakening/builder-examples/gate-keeper/readme.md

 <summary>Changing optional environment values</summary>

 #### Setting item wanted and amount
-You can set the item you want to crowdfund and the quantity for the goal.
+You can set the item you want to crowdfund and the target amount.

 ```bash
 #Item for the goal